natkinson1/backgammon-AI/README.md

 *source* : The number representing where the piece is on the board.

-*destination* : The number representing where you want that piece to move too.
+*destination* : The number representing where you want that piece to move to.

 ### Example